HighGroundVision/Desolator/README.md

 > Ability Drafter

 ## TODO
-1. New Component: Post Match Analysis ()
+1. New Component: Post Match Analysis
+a.
+Lineup (Radaint vs Dire) https://www.opendota.com/matches/3918372469/overview
+b.
+Combat (how much abilty did in damage, to & from) https://www.opendota.com/matches/3918372469/combat
+c.
+Casts (how much a speel was cast and the damage it dealt) https://www.opendota.com/matches/3918372469/casts
 2. New Component: Live Draft ()

 ## Build Setup